pdf-association/pdf-issues/docs/32000-2-2020/clause04.md

 <p>...</p>

 <p>
-<ins onMouseEnter="mouseEnter(this)" data-issue="75">For consistency, consider that all 5 occurences of "upper case" should be considered as "uppercase" throughout ISO 32000-2.</ins>
+<ins onMouseEnter="mouseEnter(this)" data-issue="75">For consistency, consider that all 5 occurrences of "upper case" should be considered as "uppercase" throughout ISO 32000-2.</ins>
 </p>

 </div>